-This activity/laboratory course provides a conceptual approach to the study of physics, chemistry, geology, meteorology and astronomy.
-Focus is on qualitative comprehension rather than on mathematical expression.
-The course is intended for students preparing to teach math and science at the middle level and draws on content presented in PHYS 205.
+This activity/laboratory course provides a conceptual approach to the study of geology, meteorology, hydrology, and other earth sciences.
+Students will learn concepts, apply them in qualitative lab settings, and develop lesson plans and classroom activities that relate to course content.
+The course is intended for students preparing to teach math and science at the middle level.
+Three hours lecture and lab combined.
+Offered in fall semester of even years.
+Can only take one GEOL 200 or PHYS 206 for credit.

-PHYS 316 Field Geology Au Sable Institute 4
+PHYS 316 Field Geology 4 Au Sable Institu te